 A rapid rise in temperature can cause nitrogen bubbles to develop in the blood and joints.
 This can result in lung and spinal cord injury in mild cases, along with some physical pain.

-How Long Can A Seal Stay Underwater?
+How Long Can A Seals Breathe Underwater?

-Therefore, seals do not hold their breath or breathe underwater.
+Therefore, seals do not hold their breath or seals breathe underwater.
 How long can they survive underwater only on the oxygen stored in their tissue and blood?

 Seals have a minimum 30-minute underwater duration, although the duration varies according on the species.